zupzup/blog/smart-contract-solidity/post.md

 We will use [Solidity](http://solidity.readthedocs.io/en/develop/index.html) as the language for building the contract and [web3.js](https://github.com/ethereum/web3.js) for testing and creating a simple frontend for interacting with the contract.

 Because installing dependencies is bothersome, we will also use [Docker](https://www.docker.com/) for running our local blockchain and for building our contract.
-We will use [testrpc](https://github.com/ethereumjs/testrpc) as our local blockchain, which is convenient, as Smart Contract run on Gas (money) and with testRPC it at least won't cost us any real money and all blocks are mined instantly.
+We will use [testrpc](https://github.com/ethereumjs/testrpc) as our local blockchain, which is convenient, as Smart Contracts use Gas (money) to run and with testRPC it at least won't cost us any real money and all blocks wll be mined instantly.

 We won't deploy the contract to any *real* blockchain in this example, but you can find lots of documentation in the official docs of Ethereum and Solidity on that topic.

 Now, for compiling our smart contract, there are several options.
 We can use [browser-solidity](https://ethereum.github.io/browser-solidity/) as a Web-IDE and copy/paste the generated `web3` code from there every time we change something.
 However, I prefer to work locally.

-In order to do that, we need `solc` to compile our contract, then `one-lineify` (remove line breaks) the contract and somehow get it into our JavaScript application with `web3`.
+In order to do that, we need `solc` to compile our contract, then `one-lineify` (remove line breaks) the contract and somehow get it into our JavaScript application with `web3.js`.
 For this purpose, I created a [docker container](https://hub.docker.com/r/mzupzup/soliditybuilder/) which mounts the given folder, runs `solc` on the `contract.sol` file in that folder, then `one-lineify`'s the code and writes it into a `contract.js` file in the same folder.

-Now, this works for the purpose of this example, but doesn't generalize well (e.g.: multiple contracts), but the frameworks mentioned below all have mechanisms to avoid having to do this manually.
+Now, this works for the purpose of this example, but doesn't generalize well (e.g.: multiple contracts), but the frameworks mentioned below all have mechanisms for building contracts.

 We could also go a different route and automatically paste the binary output of `solc` into the JavaScript file, or really any other way of getting our compiled contract into our application and on the blockchain.
 But for this very simple example, this simplistic container-based approach will suffice.